tfzk/terraform-provider-zookeeper/docs/index.md

 ### Optional

-- `password` (String, Sensitive) Password for digest authentication
+- `password` (String, Sensitive) Password for digest authentication.
+Can be set via `ZOOKEEPER_PASSWORD` environment variable.
 - `servers` (String) A comma separated list of 'host:port' pairs, pointing at ZooKeeper Server(s).
 - `session_timeout` (Number) How many seconds a session is considered valid after losing connectivity.
 More information about ZooKeeper sessions can be found [here](#zookeeper-sessions).
-- `username` (String, Sensitive) Username for digest authentication
+- `username` (String, Sensitive) Username for digest authentication.
+Can be set via `ZOOKEEPER_USERNAME` environment variable.

 ## Important aspects about ZooKeeper and this provider